hgcwei/DBP2Vec/README.md

 ## requirements

-ESM-1b, see more in (https://github.com/facebookresearch/esm)
+ESM-1b, see more in (https://github.com/facebookresearch/esm), Note: please use our modified extract.py here.

 run main.py